McDonnell Douglas Phantom in UK service: Phantom F-4J(UK)

 The major difference between the F-4J and the British Phantoms was the absence of the Rolls-Royce Spey turbofan, the former being fitted with the General Electric J79-10B turbojet.
 Initially capable of carrying the AIM-7 Sparrow and AIM-9 Sidewinder air-to-air missiles (AAM), they were soon made compatible with the Skyflash (a British development of the Sparrow) and the SUU-23/A gun pod, largely bringing them into line with the rest of the RAF's Phantoms.
 Despite modifications to allow them to operate with the rest of the fleet, the F-4Js retained the vast bulk of the equipment they were originally fitted with, even requiring their crews to use American flying helmets.
 Much of this US equipment was eventually replaced when the fleet went through a refurbishment in 1989.
 As part of their initial refurbishment in 1983, the airframes also underwent painting – at the time, the RAF's interceptor force was being repainted in the air superiority grey colour that had been first used in 1978.
 The paint shop at the NARF was unable to replicate the barley grey colour, with the closest available in the US Navy's stores being a shade known as "flint grey".
 Two airframes received colour schemes close to the requirement, but the majority ended with a different variation of the attempted colour scheme, which resembled a pale blue / duck-egg green in certain conditions.

-Although the new Phantoms were assigned a British designation as the F.3, to avoid confusion with the incoming Tornado ADV (the definitive version of which was also designated F.3) they were generally referred to as the F-4J(UK).
+The new Phantoms were assigned a British designation as the F-4J(UK).
+The F.3 designation for the new Phantom had been discussed very early during the procurement process, however this was quickly dismissed to avoid confusion with the incoming Tornado F.3.

 Upon being declared operational, No. 74 Squadron remained stationed at RAF Wattisham, with its F-4J(UK) aircraft forming part of the UK's QRA force for the southern air defence identification zone alongside F-4M Phantoms of No. 56 Squadron.
-When acquired, the 15 airframes were expected to have a five-year service lifespan; ultimately the F.3 was retained for seven years.
-In 1990, thanks to the conversion of F-4M squadrons to the Tornado, the RAF was able to transfer the best of its remaining FGR.2s to No. 74 Squadron, which led to the F.3 being withdrawn in January 1991.
-One of the last major tasks for the F.3 came in August 1990, when No. 74 Squadron provided aircraft to operate as adversaries for Tornado strike aircraft undertaking dissimilar air combat training prior to their deployment as part of Operation Granby.
-A total of two complete F.3 airframes have survived following the type's withdrawal.
+When acquired, the 15 airframes were expected to have a five-year service lifespan; ultimately the F-4J(UK) was retained for seven years.
+In 1990, thanks to the conversion of F-4M squadrons to the Tornado, the RAF was able to transfer the best of its remaining FGR.2s to No. 74 Squadron, which led to the F-4J(UK) being withdrawn in January 1991.
+One of the last major tasks for the F-4J(UK) came in August 1990, when No. 74 Squadron provided aircraft to operate as adversaries for Tornado strike aircraft undertaking dissimilar air combat training prior to their deployment as part of Operation Granby.
+A total of two complete Phantom F-4J(UK) airframes have survived following the type's withdrawal.